Email team collaboration examples and tips

 For websites, InVision and Bugherd are great for collaboration and sharing of contextual feedback both between the team and our clients.
 We use Boords, Wipster and Vimeo for animation projects.

-Over the years we’ve realised that as a team we get the most satisfaction on working for worthwhile causes and businesses we buy into as individuals.
-These tend to be charities, education, local businesses, arts organisations and brands with a similar ethos to our own.
+Over the years we’ve realized that as a team we get the most satisfaction on working for worthwhile causes and businesses we buy into as individuals.
+These tend to be charities, education, local businesses, arts organizations and brands with a similar ethos to our own.

 Where focus goes, energy flows.
 It’s up to us to use our creative and digital superpowers for good or evil.